zehrakorkusuz/DESeq/README.md

 # DESeq

-This is the repository of the replication of .... code to discover DESeq library in R.
+This is the repository of the replication of RNA Sequencing Analysis Tutorial to discover DESeq library in R.

 # Overview